 Applied Research anticipates and develops practical solutions to industry challenges.
 Aurecon is working on innovations to address these challenges, from construction robots that never sleep, AI-powered optimisation operating in wastewater networks, to custom bridges that are 3D printed on site.

 The Aurecon Research Agenda aims to connect Aurecon with key researchers and industry partners looking to innovate across architecture, engineering and construction.

 The agenda seeks to guide research and innovation in the areas of:

 If you are interested in collaborating, please contact Aurecon’s Applied Research Leader, Dr Aaron Belbasis.

 Abraham Lincoln, 16th President of the United States, said: “The best way to predict your future is to create it.”

 To create our future and help shape better outcomes for our clients, we are fundamentally recoding our DNA to work and think like designers.

 Working and thinking differently will see us effectively navigate volatility, uncertainty, complexity and ambiguity to deliver new value for Aurecon; our clients and ultimately, our client’s customers.

 Within a highly commoditised market, design is something that cannot be commoditised.
 Design encompasses a meaning beyond the making of a physical thing; it is a way of doing and a way of thinking.

-Good design has powerful impact on our lives – but what criteria do we need to meet for a design to be considered 'good'?
 That is just one of the questions Aurecon answers in this Engineering Reimagined podcast episode: